eikehmueller/ma32070/lectures/Notes.md

 Having introduced PETSc solvers, let us now go back to the solution of the linear problem $A^{(h)}\boldsymbol{u}^{(h)}=\boldsymbol{b}^{(h)}$ that arises in the finite element discretisation.

-# Assembly of stiffness matrix
+# Assembly of sparse stiffness matrix
 To assemble the stiffness matrix $A^{(h)}$ in CSR format, we first need to work out the sparsity structure, i.e. build the lists containing the column indices $J$ and row-pointers $R$.

 ## Sparsity structure